 Every local authority is different.
-We use an excellent, trusted national search provider, which means we can provide searches to clients in Derbyshireand all over the country, knowing that we will get a product we're happy with and which we know is properly insured and protects your interests.
+We use an excellent, trusted national search provider, which means we can offer reliable property checks and searches to clients in Derby and all over the country.
+As a result, we can provide a service we are happy with and which we know is properly insured and protects your interests.

 What is the process to instruct us for your conveyancing?

-First, fill in our conveyancing quote form for conveyancing in Derbyshire.
+First, fill in our conveyancing quote form for conveyancing in Derby.
 You can find the links at the top of this page.

-Our helpful conveyancing support team will then guide you through the initial stages, and once your conveyancing file is opened your Derbyshire conveyancing solicitor and their small team will deal with the legal side of the conveyancing transaction.
+Our helpful conveyancing support team will then guide you through the initial stages and, once your conveyancing file is opened, your Derby conveyancing solicitor and their small team will deal with the legal side of the conveyancing transaction.
 You'll be given direct contact details for your conveyancing lawyers and they'll keep in touch with you every step of the way.

-Whether you're moving to Derbyshire or away from Derbyshire to somewhere else, our conveyancing team can help you do so with the minimum of fuss and inconvenience.
+Whether you're moving to Derby or away from Derby, our conveyancing team can help you do so with the minimum of fuss and inconvenience.